Ahmed Zulfikar: Positions held

-Personal life
+Personal life and death

-Ahmed Zulfikar married Mrs. Inas El Imam in Cairo in 1978 and the couple remained happily married until his death in 2010.
+Zulfikar married Mrs. Inas El Imam in Cairo in 1978 and the couple remained married until his death in 2010.
 Together they had two sons, Salah and Karim.
 The elder; Salah Zulfikar is a corporate regional director and the younger; Karim Zulfikar is a businessman owning his own corporation.

-Zulfikar died of a sudden heart attack at the age of 57 on Saturday, 1 May 2010 in Cairo, Egypt.
+Zulfikar died of a sudden heart attack at the age of 57 on 1 May 2010 in Cairo, Egypt.